 - Dry Mediterranean Climate – Sunny days and cool evenings give Napa Valley’s grapes a long growing season and plenty of time to develop deep interesting flavors for harvest.

 - Topography – Surrounding mountains protect the grapes by preventing very hot and very cool from entering the valley.

+Consequently, it makes sense that the wines produced in Napa Valley are highly valued around the world.
 So, here is a list of the best wineries to visit in Napa Valley.
 Plan a visit to taste the fabulous wines while enjoying the scenic vineyards.

 8 Best Napa Valley Wineries

 Ahh…my favorite Napa Valley destination: V. Sattui Winery in St. Helena.
 I love the Italian Villa feel and the friendly staff.
 I usually head over to their Artisan Deli to pick up a cab or zinfandel, a few cheeses and a loaf of fresh baked bread.
 Then I nibble, sip and relax Tuscany-style.
 Heavenly!

 Evening events at V. Sattui are romantic without being stuffy or pretentious.
 Wine stomping and harvest parties feel like a celebration at a good friend’s house – if you happen to have a friend who makes a 98 point cabernet or a peppery, lush zin!
 Visit one of their 3 tasting rooms to experience a variety of their best.